stelzinga/MF/Management_Framework.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 [Fig 2: the Reduced Profile Tree]

 This view shows the relation between Operations and Management.
 As will be seen later, Controlling is not restricted to Results, it applies also to Processes and Resources.
-Similarly, the other Management elements do not only apply to the Operations elements they are in front of.
+Similarly, the other Management elements do not strictly only apply to the Operations elements they are in front of.
+Nevertheless, the diagram again aids in understanding the relations between the different Profile Tree Items.

 The Profile Tree and Reduced Profile Tree provide *structure* and *insight* as to how each item plays part in a Venture and how items are interrelated.
 The relative importance of each item depends on the Venture.